AndyObtiva/glimmer-dsl-libui/README.md

 end
 ```

-When the generated file is required in another view, the custom window keyword `greeting_window` become available and reusable, like by calling:
+When the generated file is required in another view (e.g. `require 'hello_world/view/greeting_window'`), the custom window keyword `greeting_window` become available and reusable, like by calling:

 ```ruby
 greeting_window.show